-Member of the Dr. Jason Hawrelak GIT Fellowship Program
+Dr. Jason Hawrelak GIT Fellowship Program Mentor and Senior Partner

-Dawn loves working with women through conception, pregnancy and beyond; and to work in the area of infant and toddler health.
-She finds her Lactation Consultant training combines well with her Naturopathic training and experience to serve parents through these life chapters.
+Dawn has a particular passion for working with women through conception, pregnancy and beyond; and in the area of infant and toddler health.
+Having a background as a Naturopath and a Lactation Consultant makes her well placed to serve parents through these life chapters.

-Dawn works with people using a practical approach and adapting treatment to individual needs.
-She appreciates the profound impact that food and lifestyle medicine can have.
-And finds it a privilege to work with people to bring these changes into their lives.
-She draws on herbal medicine and nutritional supplements as aids for restoring balance and seeks to uncover and address the underlying factors that challenge health, rather than just address the symptoms that present.
+Dawn works with people using a practical approach and by adapting treatment to individual needs.
+She appreciates the profound impact that food and lifestyle medicine can have, and finds it a privilege to work with people to bring these changes into their lives.
+Dawn also draws on herbal medicine and nutritional supplements as aids for restoring balance and she seeks to uncover and address the underlying factors that challenge health, rather than just addressing the symptoms that present.

 Areas of experience: